VEGA Technical Reference

 ROP |

-R/W | Raster operation, low 8 bits (ROP3 code).
+R/W | Raster operation, in the low 8 bits (ROP3 code).
 See section 7.6. |

 0x012C |